What is Diabetes Mellitus?

 The most common type (90% of all Diabetics).

+Diagnosis occurs most frequently in mid to later life - but can occur in all ages.
 This can present with vague symptoms that can be difficult to identify (up to 25% of those with Type 2 diabetes don't know they have it).

 Treatment may start with lifestyle changes and tablet medication but insulin injections may be necessary with time.